Hoover washing machines rated

 How much do Hoover washing machines cost?

 Most Hoover models are in the £200 to £400 price bracket.
-Our surveys have told us that the average Which? member would spend around £335 on a Hoover washing machine, making it a reasonably affordable brand, if not one occupying the bargain basement.
+Our surveys have told us that the average Which? member would spend around £335 on a Hoover washing machine, making it a reasonably affordable brand.

-But top of the range Hoover washers dripping with cutting-edge tech will cost you noticeably more – the priciest and most tech-heavy Hoovers we've tested are around £500.
+But top-of-the-range Hoover washers with cutting-edge tech will cost you noticeably more – the priciest and most advanced Hoover washing machines we've tested are around £500.

 Choosing the best Hoover washing machine